Active Disturbance Rejection Control (ADRC) Toolbox for MATLAB/Simulink: Validation

-\begin{remark} In order to run and repeat the results from this hardware example, two MATLAB add-ons need to be installed: "MATLAB Support Package for Arduino Hardware" and "Simulink Support Package for Arduino Hardware". \end{remark}
+\begin{remark} TO run and repeat the results from this hardware example, two MATLAB add-ons need to be installed: ''MATLAB Support Package for Arduino Hardware'' and ''Simulink Support Package for Arduino Hardware''. \end{remark}

-\subsection{Example \#5 - temperature control}
+\subsection{Example \#5: Temperature control}

-The system considered here is the "Temperature Control Lab" (TCLab)\footnote{\url{http://apmonitor.com/heat.htm} (last visit: 20.09.2021)}, which is a commercially available, portable, low-cost, Arduino-based temperature control kit~\cite{TClabIFAC}.
+The system considered here is the ''Temperature Control Lab'' (TCLab)\footnote{\url{http://apmonitor.com/heat.htm} (last visit: 20.09.2021)}, which is a commercially available, portable, low-cost, Arduino-based temperature control kit~\cite{TClabIFAC}.
 The TCLab consists of two heaters and two temperature sensors.
-The complete utilized experimental setup can be seen in Fig.~\ref{fig:ExpSetupEx5}.
+The experimental setup is shown in Fig.~\ref{fig:ExpSetupEx5}.
 In this specific example, a configuration with two operating heaters is used, which constitutes a MIMO control structure.
-The two heater units are placed in proximity to each other to transfer heat by convection and thermal radiation.
-The system is governed with sampling frequency of $10$Hz.
+The two heater units are placed in close proximity to each other to transfer heat by convection and thermal radiation.
+The system is governed with a sampling frequency of $10$Hz.